lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

          { (f ⍵)g(h ⍵) }     ⍝ (monadic)
 ```

-Dfn syntax doesn't support overloading in this generalized way, but each pair of functions represents a single function that is overloaded with a monadic and dyadic implementation.
+Dfn syntax doesn't support ambivalence, but each pair of functions represents a single ambivalent function (a function that is overloaded with a monadic and dyadic implementation).
 The result of forks and atops are *functions*, and they need not be immediately applied.

 ### Trains